About British Virgin Islands (BVI)

 - An original letter of introduction is required.
 This letter must be issued by a bank on official letterhead.

-- If the shareholder is another company, then notarised / attested versions of those documents will be required.
+- If the shareholder is another company, then notarized / attested versions of those documents will be required.